Advise Me

 Are antibiotics safe for me and my unborn baby?

 “Antibiotics are generally safe to take during pregnancy for mom and baby,” Dr. Baldwin said.
-“There are certain antibiotics that aren’t given during pregnancy due to risks of birth defects, so it’s always best to check with your provider whether certain ones are safe to use before taking anything.”
+“There are certain types of antibiotics that aren’t given during pregnancy due to risks of birth defects, so it’s always best to check with your provider whether certain ones are safe to use before taking anything.”

 The U.S. Food and Drug Administration’s list of pharmaceutical pregnancy categories help doctors (and you) know the prenatal safety of medications.